The DeanBeat: Our 360-degree view of the metaverse ecosystem

 The open or walled garden metaverse

-Epic’s Sweeney stood up for the open metaverse, saying it should be democratically controlled by everybody, not just the tech giants with their walled gardens.
+Sweeney stood up for the open metaverse, saying it should be democratically controlled by everybody, not just the tech giants with their walled gardens.
 That would only hold up innovation, result in big “taxes” for consumers, and put the rights of users at the bottom of the list.
 Those are bold words for someone who is suing Apple for antitrust violations.
-Jason Rubin, vice president of play at Facebook, didn’t repeat the same words about Apple.
+Jason Rubin, the vice president of play at Facebook, didn’t repeat the same words about Apple.
 But he said Facebook’s goal is to knock down barriers that limit access to games.
 If Facebook succeeds with its Instant Games and cloud games, it could find a way to bypass the app stores, just as Sweeney is trying to do.

 These are sentiments that make me feel that Sweeney is far from being alone.
 Ryan Gill and Toby Tremayne of Crucible proposed blockchain and the open web as a way to create agents that will represent us in the metaverse.
 Perhaps the open web could give developers a way around the app stores, or maybe Unit 2 Games’ Crayta technology will enable developers to build their dreams in the cloud.

 Meanwhile, CCP Games CEO Hilmar Petursson reminded us that Eve Online, created back in 2003, already exists as a metaverse for 300,000 souls who are dedicated to it.
-While his audience is small by Roblox standards (Dave Baszucki’s company has 36 million daily users), it is bigger than Petursson’s native Iceland and he has 17 years of learning about the metaverse, or an online haven where people are willing to live their lives for decades.
+While his audience is small by Roblox standards (Dave Baszucki’s company has 36 million daily users), it is bigger than Petursson’s native Iceland, and he has 17 years of learning about the metaverse, or an online haven where people are willing to live their lives for decades.

 The creative leaders of the industry voiced their support for the metaverse as a new place to tell stories.
 Vicki Dobbs Beck of ILMxLab and Siobhan Reddy of Media Molecule talked about “storyliving,” or creating new experiences that emerge as we live our lives online.
 Those experiences could blend both emergent and narrated experiences, they said, while Baszucki at Roblox is putting his faith in user-generated games, which might be the only way to populate a metaverse with enough things to do.

-Jacob Navok, CEO of Genvid Technologies, described the interactive reality show of Rival Peak, which has become a hit on YouTube and Facebook where influencers can summarize the week’s events in a Survivor-like competition between AI characters.
+Genvid Technologies CEO Jacob Navok described the interactive reality show of Rival Peak, which has become a hit on YouTube and Facebook where influencers can summarize the week’s events in a Survivor-like competition between AI characters.
 The “cloud-native” games like Rival Peak are the kind of modern entertainment that could be enabled by the metaverse.

 Mark Long, CEO of Neon Media, is itching to get a big transmedia project underway that shows that entertainment properties can span different types of media and live in a kind of metaverse.
 And Hironao Kunimitsu of Gumi, whose company is working on a massively multiplayer online virtual reality game, told us how the metaverse isn’t just an inspiration from Western science fiction.
 He got his inspiration from the Japanese anime series Sword Art Online.